tribixbite/awesome/README.md

 *   [autumnchris/countdown-timer](https://github.com/autumnchris/countdown-timer) - A React.js app that takes a submitted future date and displays a timer counting down to that date.
 *   [fabricjs/fabric.js](https://github.com/fabricjs/fabric.js) - Javascript Canvas Library, SVG-to-Canvas (& canvas-to-SVG) Parser
 *   [jaydenseric/graphql-react](https://github.com/jaydenseric/graphql-react) - A GraphQL client for React using modern context and hooks APIs that is lightweight (< 4 kB) but powerful; the first Relay and Apollo alternative with server side rendering.
-*   [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
-Comes out of the box configured with the latest technologies to make technical writing a breeze.
-Easily configurable and customizable.
-Perfect as a replacement to existing Jekyll and Hugo individual blogs.
 *   [nextacular/nextacular](https://github.com/nextacular/nextacular) - An open-source starter kit that will help you build full-stack multi-tenant SaaS platforms efficiently and help you focus on developing your core SaaS features.
 Built on top of popular and modern technologies such as Next JS, Tailwind, Prisma, and Stripe.
 *   [uber/react-vis](https://github.com/uber/react-vis) - Data Visualization Components
 *   [Leaflet/Leaflet](https://github.com/Leaflet/Leaflet) - 🍃 JavaScript library for mobile-friendly interactive maps 🇺🇦